polux2016/testswagger/readme.md

 ##Swagger Possibilities

-Steps that have done to make changes to check the Swagger possibilities.
+Steps that have done to make changes to check the Swagger possibilities:

-1.